Yahoo Messenger

 Yahoo!
-Messenger (sometimes abbreviated Y!M) was an advertisement-supported instant messaging client and associated protocol provided by Yahoo!.
+Messenger (sometimes abbreviated Y!M) was an instant messaging client and associated protocol created and formerly operated by Yahoo!.
 Yahoo!
-Messenger was provided free of charge and could be downloaded and used with a generic "Yahoo ID" which also allowed access to other Yahoo! services, such as Yahoo!
+Messenger was provided free of charge and could be downloaded and used with a generic "Yahoo ID", which also allowed access to other Yahoo! services, such as Yahoo!
 Mail.

 The service also offered VoIP, file transfers, webcam hosting, a text messaging service, and chat rooms in various categories.
+In addition to instant messaging features similar to those offered by ICQ, it also offered (on Microsoft Windows) features such as: IMVironments (customizing the look of Instant Message windows, some of which include authorized themes of various cartoons such as Garfield or Dilbert), address-book integration and Custom Status Messages.
+It was also the first major IM client to feature BUZZing and music-status.

 Yahoo!
 Messenger dates back to Yahoo!
 Chat, which was a public chat room service.
 The actual client, originally called Yahoo!
 Pager, launched on March 9, 1998 and renamed to Yahoo!
 Messenger in 1999.
-The chat room service shut down in 2012.

-In addition to instant messaging features similar to those offered by ICQ, it also offered (on Microsoft Windows) features such as: IMVironments (customizing the look of Instant Message windows, some of which include authorized themes of various cartoons such as Garfield or Dilbert), address-book integration and Custom Status Messages.
-It was also the first major IM client to feature BUZZing and music-status.

-A new Yahoo!
-Messenger was released in 2015, replacing the older one.
 Yahoo!
-Messenger was shut down entirely on July 17, 2018, replaced by a new service titled Yahoo!
-Together, only to be shut down as well in 2019.

-Features

-File sharing

-Yahoo!
-Messenger offered file sending capabilities to its users.
-Files could be up to 2 GB each.
-After the software's relaunch, only certain media files could be shared: photos, animated GIFs and videos.
-It also allowed album sharing, with multiple media files in one IM.
-The animated GIF feature integrated with Tumblr, also owned by Yahoo! at that time.

-Likes
+Messenger was among the most popular instant messengers during the 2000s.
+In 2015, a reworked Yahoo!
+Messenger service was introduced and the legacy version was discontinued in 2016.
 The new Yahoo!
-Messenger added a like button to messages and media.
-It was basic in functionality, adding a heart when clicked and listing contacts who added a like.

-Unsend

-The new Yahoo!
-Messenger allowed messages to be unsent, deleting them from both the sender and the receiver's messaging page.
+Messenger itself was shut down entirely on July 17, 2018, after less than three years.